nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Kids-First/Advanced-KF-Portal-Queries/KF_12_CheckingQueries.md

 ![Clinical Tab](../images-kf/KidsFirstPortal_36.png "Clinical Tab")

-We can see the multiple biospecimens collected over time from this participant explaining their occurrence in both the queries.
+We can see that multiple biospecimens were collected over time from this participant explaining their occurrence in both the queries.

 ![Multiple Biospecimens Collections](../images-kf/KidsFirstPortal_38.png "Multiple Biospecimens Collections")